 The Night Before Thanksgiving by Natasha Wing, illustrated by Tamie Lyon

-I always enjoy Natasha Wing’s holiday Night-Before poems!
-This one talks about getting ready for family and food…
+I always enjoy Natasha Wing’s holiday Night-Before poems.
+This Thanksgiving, the family is getting ready for more family and good food…

 ‘Twas the Night Before Thanksgiving by Dav Pilkey

 Based on the famous Christmas poem, this twist on the poem shows a classroom field trip to a turkey farm.

 An Awesome Book of Thanks! by Dallas Clayton